This is our review of the HSBC Premier Mastercard credit card.

 My default comparison card is the Lloyds Bank Cashback credit card.
 It is free for life and offers 0.25% cashback on your first £4,000 of annual spend and 0.5% thereafter.

 For an average spender, the HSBC Premier Mastercard offers twice the value.
 If you believe that you can get 1p or more from your Avios points then HSBC points are worth 0.5p each, so a 0.5% return on your spending.
-The ability to transfer to Etihad, Asia Miles and KrisFlyer as a back-up adds extra value.
+The ability to transfer to other airlines and two hotel schemes as a back-up adds extra value.

 The problem for HSBC is that the new free Barclaycard Avios Mastercard is twice as good as their card.
 You get 1 Avios per £1 which we would value at 1p.